The Perfect Road Trip Through Maine

 Things to do:

-- Walk down the cobblestone streets of Old Port.
+- Walk down the cobblestone streets of Old Port and check out the many shops on Exchange Street.

 - Eat at Central Provisions or another one of the endless supply of quality restaurants.